 14. Invite Everyone to a Team

 Microsoft Teams makes it easy to send messages to everyone in your organization.
-To add them to a team just:
+To add them to a team, just:

-1. Visit your Teams list.
+- Visit your Teams list.

-3. Click on Create a team.
+- Click on Create a team.

-4. Click on Build a team from scratch.
+- Click on Build a team from scratch.

-5. Click on Org-wide.
+- Click on Org-wide.

-6. Type your team name and click Create.
+- Type your team name and click Create.

-This team now includes everyone—apart from guest users — and when you add or remove users from Microsoft 365 their presence in Microsoft Teams will be updated accordingly too.
+This team now includes everyone—apart from guest users — and when you add or remove users from Microsoft 365, their presence in Microsoft Teams will be updated accordingly, too.

 15. Conduct Polls

+Gathering opinions can be tedious, but Teams makes polling them a breeze.
 Just click the Forms icon under the message box to create and send a poll in Microsoft Teams.
 You can then create your poll.

 Type your question and the answer choices.

-To allow multiple answers click on the Multiple answers toggle.
-There are also check boxes for Share results automatically after voting and Keep responses anonymous.
-Check you're happy with it, click Send and watch the results roll in.
+For multiple answers, click on the Multiple answers toggle.
+You can also Share results automatically after voting and Keep responses anonymous.
+From there, simply click Send.

-16. Ask T-bot for Help
+16. Ask T-Bot for Help

-Click Chat and you’ll see T-Bot.
-Click on it and you can start typing questions (or just keywords) to get instant answers.
-If you just want to browse you’ll also find answers under the Help, FAQs, Videos, and What’s New tabs.
+T-Bot is Microsoft Teams’ dedicated help robot.
+Click Chat, and you’ll see T-Bot.
+Click on it, and you can start typing questions (or just keywords) to get instant answers.
+If you just want to browse, you’ll also find answers under the Help, Videos and What’s New tabs.

-17. Private Channels
+17. Create Private Channels